acidonper/openshift4-advanced-cluster-security/README.md

 sensor-7579588d86-prtkz              1/1     Running   0          119s
 ```

-SENSOR: Red Hat Advanced Cluster Security for Kubernetes uses the Sensor component to monitor Kubernetes and OpenShift Container Platform clusters.
+- SENSOR: Red Hat Advanced Cluster Security for Kubernetes uses the Sensor component to monitor Kubernetes and OpenShift Container Platform clusters.
 It handles interactions with the OpenShift Container Platform or Kubernetes API server for policy detection and enforcement, and it coordinates with Collector.

-ADMISSION CONTROLLER: The admission controller prevents users from creating workloads that violate security policies in Red Hat Advanced Cluster Security for Kubernetes.
+- ADMISSION CONTROLLER: The admission controller prevents users from creating workloads that violate security policies in Red Hat Advanced Cluster Security for Kubernetes.

-COLLECTOR: Collector collects and monitors information about container runtime and network activity.
+- COLLECTOR: Collector collects and monitors information about container runtime and network activity.
 It then sends the collected information to Sensor. (*Installed in each OCP Node*)

-NOTE: *For more information [RHACS Architecture Documentation](https://docs.openshift.com/acs/3.69/architecture/acs-architecture.html)*
+**NOTE**: *For more information [RHACS Architecture Documentation](https://docs.openshift.com/acs/3.69/architecture/acs-architecture.html)*

 ## Author